Programmatic Accreditation Team Leaders

 Mr. Silberstein has over 35 years of experience in the HVACR industry.

-He holds a Master of Science in Energy and Environmental Science from the State University of New York, and dual baccalaureate degrees.
-He is a Certified Master
+He holds a Master of Science in Energy and Environmental Science from the State University of New York, and dual Bachelor degrees.
+He is a Certified Master HVACR Educator (CMHE),

 Mr. Silberstein has worked in education at both the secondary and post-secondary levels, having served as an instructor, professor, program coordinator and department chair.